 You are responsible for any and all other fees and charges that may be assessed by your wireless operator, internet service provider, or any other third-party provider you may engage.

 You are responsible for and must provide all mobile devices, computers, and/or other equipment, software (other than any software we provide), and services necessary to access Digital Services.
-You may need additional software that is capable of opening PDF files (such as Adobe Acrobat) to view, print, and/or save electronic versions of your documents.
+You may need additional software that is capable of opening PDF files to view, print, and/or save electronic versions of your documents.

 All matters concerning third-party websites, merchandise, and services provided or operated by third parties are solely between you and the third party.
 We make no warranties or representations whatsoever regarding any third-party website, merchandise, or service and we are not responsible or liable to you for any damages, losses, or injuries of any kind arising out of your use of any third-party website.

-The trademarks, logos, and service marks displayed in connection with Digital Services are the registered and unregistered trademarks of us and/or our Service Providers.
+The trademarks, logos, and service marks displayed in connection with Digital Services are the registered and unregistered trademarks of us, our Service Providers, or other third parties.
 Under no circumstances may you use, copy, imitate, alter, modify, or change these trademarks.
 Nothing contained on, in, or otherwise connected with these Digital Services should be construed as granting (by implication or otherwise) any license or right to use any trademark without the express written permission of us or the third party, which has rights to such trademark.

 All messages, suggestions, ideas, notes, concepts, know-how, techniques, data, applications, mail, and other information you may send to us through or regarding any of the Digital Services shall be considered an uncompensated contribution of intellectual property to us and shall become our exclusive intellectual property.
 By submitting any of these materials to us, you automatically grant (or warrant that the owner of such materials has expressly granted) to us a perpetual, royalty-free, irrevocable, non-exclusive right and license to use, reproduce, modify, adapt, publish, translate, publicly perform and display, create derivative works from and distribute such materials or incorporate such materials into any form, medium, or technology now known or later developed, and you warrant that all so-called “moral rights” in those materials have been waived, and you warrant that you have the right to make these warranties and transfers of rights.